 Innovative shoulder replacement surgery gets baby boomer back in the gym.

 Shoulder replacement surgery was first introduced in the 1950s to treat severe shoulder fractures.
 Since that time, there has been extensive innovation in shoulder replacement, as well as expansion in the indications for the procedure.
 Shoulder replacement is most commonly performed to treat degenerative joint disease (osteoarthritis) and has been highly successful in relieving pain and restoring function.
 It is also used to treat severe rotator cuff tears, rheumatoid arthritis, posttraumatic conditions, and avascular necrosis, among other problems.

 The shoulder girdle is comprised of three bones including the humerus (arm bone), scapula (shoulder blade), and clavicle (collarbone), as well as numerous muscles.
 The shoulder joint (glenohumeral joint) is a ball-and-socket joint made up the humeral head (ball) and glenoid (socket).
 Because the humeral head is much larger than the glenoid (like a golf ball on a tee) the shoulder is highly dependent on soft tissues (rotator cuff, labrum, capsule and ligaments) for stability.

-The rotator cuff, a group of four muscles and tendons that extend from the scapula to the humerus to the scapula and surrounding the shoulder joint are extremely important for normal shoulder motion, strength and function.
+The rotator cuff, a group of four muscles and tendons that extend from the scapula to the humerus, surrounding the shoulder joint, are extremely important for normal shoulder motion, strength and function.

 The majority of patients undergoing shoulder replacement surgery-those with little or no damage to the rotator cuff-benefit from traditional total shoulder replacement, in which a plastic component resurfaces the glenoid (socket) and a metal implant replaces the damaged humeral head (ball), mimicking the natural anatomy of the shoulder joint.